 Soil Preparation

-We did several soil tests during our preparation years.
-We added a balanced mineral mix, 0-2-12, provided by the Midwestern BioAg, Inc. based in Utica, MN.
+Several soil tests were done during our preparation years.
+Jim and Joyce added a balanced mineral mix, 0-2-12, provided by the Midwestern BioAg, Inc. based in Utica, MN.
 The mix included potassium sulfate, potassium magnesium sulfate, phosphate rock, calcium sulfate, dehydrated chicken manure, manganese sulfate, copper sulfate, borate and zinc sulfate.
 Sulfates were preferred due to the soil acidification they provided.
-We also added their Chicken Crumbles CWP Pellet 5-3-2 product, which is OMRI listed.
+They also added their Chicken Crumbles CWP Pellet 5-3-2 product, which is OMRI listed.

 Due to their preference of acidic soil, blueberries presented a unique challenge.
-We added peat moss and composted horse manure to blueberry windrows to lower the pH of the soil, as well as sulfates.
+Peat moss and composted horse manure were added to blueberry windrows to lower the pH of the soil, as well as sulfates.
 Incorporation of small grains as a green manure also aided in acidification.
 Elemental sulfur pellets are applied to blueberries as needed after soil testing for pH levels.
-Sulfur pellets have the advantage of slow release, so we don’t burn the plants as we slowly lower the pH.
+Sulfur pellets have the advantage of slow release, so the plants don’t get burned as we slowly lower the pH.

-We take pH readings twice a year.
+We take pH readings yearly.
 Our soil pH started at between 6.8-7.2.
 We are now seeing readings of 4.5-6.5 around the blueberry bushes.

 Ongoing Fertility Practices

-We will continue to do annual soil testing.
+We will continue to do periodic soil testing.
 We have also done tissue sampling on blueberries when needed.
 Additional sulfur pellets are applied periodically to keep the pH in the 4-6 range.
-Occasionally, we have used a kelp foliar feeding, Eco-Kelp, to give extra micro-nutrients to plants when they are in their initial stages of growth.
+We also use a kelp foliar feeding, Eco-Kelp, to give extra micro-nutrients to plants when they are in their initial stages of growth each year.
 Eco-Kelp is OMRI listed.